 Although this analysis has value, it only helps you identify the opportunities companies are already aware of.
 Unless your prospects are true innovators, they may not have thought of some of the innovations that your team will imagine.

 Get started testing market segments using your own version of a Money Map.
-Once you have a Money Map, you can test value proposition hypotheses.
+Once you have a Money Map, you can test value proposition hypotheses and start finding business opportunities.

 ⚡⚡ Enjoyed this content?
 I go into way more detail on this subject in Lean B2B.
 It covers the ins and outs of finding traction in the market for B2B products.
 Check it out »